 No effect was seen in adult without hypertension (however, the studies were of relatively short duration and did not consider the effect that increased potassium intake may have over time) and in children (there is a lack of data in children: only three controlled studies with 156 partecipants).

-There was no adverse effect of increased potassium intake on blood lipids, or catecholamine concentrations in adults whereas an inverse statistically significant association was seen between its intake and the risk of incident stroke (a 24% lower risk).
+There was no adverse effect of increased intake on blood lipids, or catecholamine concentrations in adults whereas an inverse statistically significant association was seen between its intake and the risk of incident stroke (a 24% lower risk).

 In healthy adult there was no significant adverse effect on renal function.